 Generally, the isolation period for COVID-19 continues until each of these conditions is met:

-- Your respiratory symptoms (such as cough and shortness of breath) are better - AND –
+- Your symptoms are better - AND –

 - At least 10 days have passed since your illness onset – AND –